The Burlap Wreath | Year’round Door Decor

-Since Doug shared what he made for the family Christmas gift exchange this year, I felt sure everyone was dying to know what I made – well probably not, but I’m going to flatter myself and share what I made with you anyway.
+Since Doug shared what he made for the family Christmas gift exchange this year (a Pallet Board Red Ribbon Star), I felt sure everyone was dying to know what I made.
+Well probably not, but I’m going to flatter myself and share what I made with you anyway.
 A burlap wreath!
 (That probably doesn’t surprise some of you, as you know how I love burlap … I showed you my burlap curtains on a previous post!)

 I know there are so many of these floating around on Pinterest … that’s actually where I was inspired to make my first one.
-I hope these instructions will make it super easy for you and you will be inspired to not just “pin it” but actually make it … you could even make it this weekend!
+I hope these instructions will make it super easy for you and you will be inspired to not just “pin it,” but actually make it … you could even make it this weekend!
 It should take you less than 30 minutes and you will absolutely love it!

 I had no intention of it being used by the birds, I just liked the way it looked.
 But since I’ve put it on my back door I have found that the birds in my back yard have found this circle-o-burlap quite useful.
 There are times when I’ve come out to find pulls in my wreath and strings of burlap dangling … and it dawned on me that the birds were gathering strands of burlap to weave into their nests.
 Also … on cold nights, I’ve even found a bird snuggled up in my wreath, making it their cozy bed for the night.
 That just makes me happy … that my beautiful wreath has a greater purpose!

 Here’s all you do: